Brooklyn, Wellington: Cinema

 Brooklyn hosts the Penthouse Cinema, located on Ohiro Road just south of Cleveland Street.
 Constructed for the Ranish family in the art deco style, it opened on 15 June 1939 as the Vogue Theatre.
 The Ranish family ran the cinema until 1951, when the Vogue Company Limited took over.
 The Vogue Company turned the cinema into a television studio where TV commercials were shot.
 The building was renamed the Penthouse Cinema when it was bought by Merv and Carol Kisby in 1975.
 Since then additional screens have been added, as well as refurbishment of the interior in keeping with its original style.

 Library

 Brooklyn has a branch library, opened on 16 February 1905 at 22 Harrison Street as the second branch library of the main Central Library.
 It opened with 350 books and for 9 hours per week; the Librarian lived in a flat at the rear of the building.
 In 1960 the library moved to the present building on the corner of Harrison and Cleveland Streets.
 The original entrance was in Harrison Street, but in 1992 this was closed and ramp access provided in Cleveland Street, enabling pushchairs to enter easily.
 The original building is now the Brooklyn Playcentre.

+Fire station

+The Brooklyn Fire Station on Cleveland Street was opened by Sir Māui Pōmare on 10 July 1928.
+This replaced the earlier fire service which operated with a handcart and pump, and later a horse and cart, in a building where the Scout Hall now stands on Harrison Street.

+Sporting facilities

+The Wellington Renouf Tennis Centre on Brooklyn Rd, near Central Park, is named after Frank Renouf, a Wellington businessman and keen supporter and follower of tennis.

+Playgrounds

+Playgrounds include the Central Park play area, the Harrison Street play area and the Mitchell Street play area.

+Brooklyn Community Centre

+The Brooklyn Community Centre is owned, managed and maintained by the Brooklyn Community Association which marked its 75th anniversary in 2022.